Sudhakardamarasingi/Sudhakardamarasingi/README.md

 ---

-### _Core tools and technologies I use for AI, data science, automation, and deployment_
+### _Core tools and technologies I use for AI, data science, automation and deployment_

 ---